 Having a support system in place of friends, family, and work colleagues, as well as a specific activity which one uses to relieve stress such as playing sport will make a big difference to both mental and physical well-being both in the short and long term.

 As highlighted above, workplace stress can have serious impacts on mental and physical health and may also lead to reduced morale and workplace conflict.
-Key ways to manage stress effectively include leading a balanced life, taking regular exercise, and enjoying a balanced diet.
+Key ways to manage stress effectively include leading a balanced life, exercising regularly, and enjoying a balanced diet.

 Nicholas H. Parker is a content editor at DoMyWriting, where he has worked since 2020.
 His role as an editor involves ensuring that the articles published on the site are free of grammatical and spelling errors, as well as reviewing new articles for content quality.